exasol/virtual-schemas/doc/dialects/bigquery.md

 ## How to improve performance?

 Please be aware that the current implementation of the dialect can only handle result sets with limited size (a few thousand rows).
 If you need to proceed a large amount of data, please, contact our support team and create a support ticket.
-We can provide another implementation of the dialect the with a speed improvement that is not available officially on our github yet due to the hard installation process.
+We can provide another implementation of the dialect the with a speed improvement that is not available officially on our GitHub yet due to the complex installation process.